 COVID-19 vaccines schedule

-- Although the two recommended doses of Pfizer BioNTech vaccine can be given a minimum of 21 days apart and the AstraZeneca and Moderna vaccine doses can be given a minimum of 28 days apart, currently, JCVI is recommending an interval of 8–12 weeks between doses of all the available COVID-19 vaccines.
-Operationally, this consistent interval should be used for all two-dose vaccines to avoid confusion and simplify booking and will help to ensure a good balance between achieving rapid and long-lasting protection
+- Although the two recommended doses of Pfizer BioNTech vaccine can be given a minimum of 21 days apart and the AstraZeneca and Moderna vaccine doses can be given a minimum of 28 days apart, the JCVI is currently recommending an interval of 8 weeks between doses of all the available COVID-19 vaccines where a two-dose primary schedule is used.
+Operationally, this consistent interval should be used for all vaccines with a two-dose primary schedule to avoid confusion and simplify booking and will help to ensure a good balance between achieving rapid and long-lasting protection

 - The main exception to the 8 week lower interval would be those about to commence immunosuppressive treatment.
 In these individuals, the minimal intervals (21 days for Pfizer BioNTech vaccine or 28 days for Moderna and AstraZeneca vaccines) may be followed to ensure that the vaccine is given whilst their immune system is better able to respond.